harp-project/AML-Formalization/prover/translation_techreport.md

 (\exists x. x) \cdot (\exists x. x) \to \exists x. (x \cdot \exists x. x)
 $$

-### Naming on the fly, while traversing the pattern
+### Naming the outer quantifier first

 Another option is to invent names on the fly, while traversing the locally nameless pattern.
+This way, the outer quantifier first will be named.
 For example:

 $$
 (\exists .
 0) \to \exists . (\exists .
 0)